NWChemEx/NWChemEx/dox/firstbuild.md

 # Instructions for first time NWChemEx developers:

 These are basic instructions that are not meant to be all encompassing.
-However, they should allow a beginner to our repos to build a version of NWChemEx.
+However, they should allow a beginner to build a version of NWChemEx.

-Note that the build process and repos names are currently in flux and this will have to be updated on a regular basis.
+**Note** that the build process and repos names are currently in flux and this will have to be updated on a regular basis.

 It can be useful to have [libint](https://github.com/evaleev/libint/releases/download/v2.4.2/libint-2.4.2.tgz) and